Chiron Return at 50: When Your Wound Becomes Wisdom

 The Chiron Return is the once-in-a-lifetime astrological transit that occurs around age 50–51, when the celestial body Chiron completes its first full orbit around the Sun since your birth and returns to the exact degree it occupied in your natal chart.
 Named after the mythological centaur who could heal every wound except his own, this transit reopens your deepest, most persistent wound — not to punish you, but to transmute it into your greatest source of wisdom and healing power.

-If the Saturn Return at 29 audits your structures, and the Uranus Opposition at 42 shatters what no longer serves you, the Chiron Return at 50 does something far more intimate: it strips away every mask you have built around your core wound and asks, Have you stopped pretending this doesn't hurt?
+If the Saturn Return at 29 audits your structures (and does so differently for Saturn-ruled charts), and the Uranus Opposition at 42 shatters what no longer serves you, the Chiron Return at 50 does something far more intimate: it strips away every mask you have built around your core wound and asks, Have you stopped pretending this doesn't hurt?

 Wound